Proportionality and the Limits of Welfarism: The Core

 Consider the election instance shown in \Cref{fig:core_pigou_dalton} for $k = 12$, which we previously considered in the introduction.
 Any committee $W$, to be in the core, must contain $c_1$, $c_2$, $c_3$, and at least one of $c_4$, $c_5$, $c_6$.
 Otherwise, the coalition $\{v_1, v_2, v_3\}$ can block $W$ by proposing $\{c_1, \dots, c_6\}$.
 This leaves at most $k - 4 = 8$ committee seats to be filled with candidates approved by voters $v_4, v_5, v_6$.
 Hence, in $W$, there is a voter with utility 4 and a voter with utility 2.
 Thus, the committee $W$ admits a Pigou--Dalton transfer: take out $c_4$, $c_5$, or $c_6$, and add a candidate approved by a voter with utility 2.
 This example shows that the core is incompatible with the Pigou--Dalton principle.
 Any core outcome has avoidable inequality.

-The core in the committee election context is sometimes taken to be a group fairness axiom.
-Our example suggests that the core is primarily a stability notion rather than a fairness property.
 The intuitive reason why the core forces inequality is that the core guarantees higher utility to groups that are easily pleased: in our example, the coalition $\{v_1, v_2, v_3\}$ approves three candidates in common, which allows them to demand higher utility than the other voters who are less cohesive.

 It is easy to see that PAV satisfies the Pigou--Dalton principle, and thus it is immediate that it fails the core.
 In the next section, we will quantify the incompatibility between Pigou--Dalton and the core, and we will see that PAV comes as close as possible to satisfying the core, subject to honoring the Pigou--Dalton principle.